 \subsection{Perfectly correlated and anti-correlated cases}

-In this section we consider the case of perfect correlation $\rho=+1$ and perfectly anti-correlated asset price and volatility $\rho = -1$.
-We show that for these cases the variational problem for $\mathcal{I}_{\rho}(S_{0},V_{0},K)$ can be further analyzed.
+In this section, we consider the case of perfect correlation $\rho=+1$ and perfectly anti-correlated asset price and volatility $\rho = -1$.
+We show that for these cases the variational problem for $\mathcal{I}_{\rho}(S_{0},V_{0},K)$ given in Theorem~\ref{thm:OTM} can be further analyzed.
 We have the following result.